 Regulatory Compliance and Taxation

-The October budget has also put pressure on business.
+The October budget has also put pressure on businesses.
 Having promised not to raise taxes on ‘working people’, the Labour government chose instead to raise money via a change in national insurance contributions made by employers.
 In addition to the rate, the threshold at which the contributions are made was altered as a result of the adjustment.
 This, in conjunction with an increase in the minimum wage, has resulted in a significant amount of pressure being placed on enterprises that employ individuals on entry-level salaries.
 It’s possible that a lot of retailers are within this category.

 Other pressures come from regulations, like the proposed Employment Rights Bill.
 The best way to handle these pressures is by learning about them – ideally with the help of independent financial advisors with relevant expertise.